What Is AI-Driven Development?

 Check for updates

-Silver Bullet checks its own version, GSD, and installed companion plugins where the host exposes version metadata.
-Outdated SB/GSD components surface update prompts; companion plugins are reported so you can refresh them through the host plugin manager.
+Silver Bullet checks its own version and selected extension plugins where the host exposes version metadata.
+Outdated SB components surface update prompts; extension plugins are reported so you can refresh them through the host plugin manager.

 For the full §0 startup sequence with version check commands, see Session Startup.